open-resources/dash_curriculum/tutorial/part1/chapter4.md

 Now that we have already seen a simple callback and understand how it is implemented, let's see a more complex example.

-### 4.3.1 Change the style of a markdown by a slider
+### 4.3.1 Change the style of a Markdown component using a slider

 Here we will replace the dropdown from the previous example with a slider.
-Instead of the `children` property of the Markdown component we introduce another property called `style` which can be used for any kind of styling e.g., the color of size of the font.
+Instead of the `children` property of the Markdown component we introduce another property called `style` which can be used for any kind of styling e.g., the color or size of the font.
 [Chapter 9](../part3/chapter9.md) will give you some more insights on this topic.

 We equip the slider introduced in the previous chapter with an `id` and add the `value` property with a default value to it.
 The respective value of the slider will then be responsible for seizing the markdown.
 In this case, we change the font size of the markdown to be the default value added by twice the value chosen within the slider.